-Ultimately, climbing in all forms combines fitness, skill, and judgement in varying ways dependent on the climb and conditions on that climb.
+Ultimately, climbing in all forms combines fitness, skill, and judgment in varying ways dependent on the climb and conditions on that climb.
 Fitness alone can take you far on a route like the North Col on Everest, which requires few technical climbing skills.
-But fitness by itself is less impactful on a technical route which requires a high skill component.
+But fitness by itself is less impactful on a technical route that requires a high skill component.

 If you’re a beginner, in a way you’ve got it easy; fitness gains will actually facilitate your advancing skills.
-If you start rock climbing and can’t do a single pull-up and have a weak core, then strength training in parallel to learning to climb will allow you to climb better as your new-found strength will enable correct technique.
+If you start rock climbing and can’t do a single pull-up and have a weak core, then strength training in parallel with learning to climb will allow you to climb better.
+This is because your newfound strength will enable correct technique.

 If you’re an advanced-intermediate to expert, you’ve got it a lot tougher.
 For you we recommend separating skill training periods and fitness building periods.
-In SkiMo, which has a long race season, this season is a great time to focus on skills, not only movement skills but racing skills, transitions, in-race nutrition and the like.
-Then during the 7-month-long off season, concentrate on fitness gains.
+In skimo, which has a long race season, this season is a great time to focus on skills, not only movement skills but racing skills, transitions, in-race nutrition, and the like.
+Then during the seven-month-long off-season, concentrate on fitness gains.

 Alpine climbers focusing on one big expedition per year follow a modified version of this.
-The training block may be longer, 8-9 months, and the last two months, the specific period, ideally involves a lot of climbing.
-This is something we discussed in detail in Training for the New Alpinism.
+The training block may be longer, eight to nine months, and the last two months, the specific period, ideally involves a lot of climbing.
+This is something we discuss in detail in Training for the New Alpinism.

-Rock climbers often have two primary seasons: Spring and Fall.
-So the training period, winter and summer, are a bit shorter and rock climbers, with indoor climbing walls, often have the ability to train technique and their endurance, power, or strength in parallel.
-Though this convenience leads many to omit foundational training and spend too much time on sport-specific training which often manifests itself as injuries and plateaus in performance.
+Rock climbers often have two primary seasons: spring and fall.
+So the training periods, winter and summer, are a bit shorter, and rock climbers, with indoor climbing walls, often have the ability to train technique and their endurance, power, or strength in parallel.
+However, this convenience leads many to omit foundational training and spend too much time on sport-specific training, which often manifests itself as injuries and plateaus in performance.

 So what are the three purchases you can make to improve your climbing?

-1.)
-Chalk.
 Go through a ton of chalk.
-Using a lot of chalk is virtually guaranteed to improving your climbing skill.
+Using a lot of chalk is virtually guaranteed to improve your climbing skill.